 The autoantibodies that were discovered to be responsible for this effect—aPL antibodies—are the same antibodies that are responsible for antiphospholipid syndrome, a potentially life-threatening thrombophilia.
 With this condition, patients develop pathogenic autoantibodies that target phospholipids and phospholipid-binding proteins.

-Yogen Kanthi, MD, Assistant Professor at the University of Michigan and one of the paper’s authors said, in a recent interview, COVID-19 can be seen as “an extreme version of a number of diseases, one of them being antiphospholipid syndrome.
+Yogen Kanthi, MD, Assistant Professor at the University of Michigan and one of the paper’s authors said, in a recent interview, that COVID-19 can be seen as “an extreme version of a number of diseases, one of them being antiphospholipid syndrome.
 We knew antibodies like this can exist but no one ever looked to see if they can cause clotting,” Kanthi said.

 Insights into the Mechanisms Behind the Pathology of COVID-19 Coagulopathy